joedefen/my-snaps/README.md

 * boot the live installer.
 * install these tools per the instructions.
 * use `my-restore` to return to a working system and reboot and eventually clean up again.
-* if snapshots alone will not do, read the following section on `/boot` and `/boot-efi`.

 ---